Pardon the dust!

 While treating Grandmothers as a building is a little odd in its own abstract way, some of the other buildings utilize magic to make cookies.
 The obvious example being the Wizard Towers, which attempt to conjure new cookies into existence.
 The Alchemy Labs also use magic, turning gold into more precious cookies.

 There is also Krumblor, a pet cookie dragon you can raise and train.
 Training grants your dragon the ability to project helpful auras, and a fully trained dragon can use two auras at the same time.
-The catch is that you train your dragon by sacrificing large numbers of buildings, including Grandmothers.
+The catch is that you train your dragon by "sacrificing" large numbers of buildings, including Grandmothers.

 Cookie gods

 Speaking of buildings, you can buy Temples where people go to worship the Cookie gods.
-If you have upgraded your Temples at least once, youll also have unlocked the ability to devote your Temples to three of the fictional gods.
+If you have upgraded your Temples at least once, you'll also have unlocked the ability to devote your Temples to three of the fictional gods.
 Devoting your Temples to a god grants bonuses (and penalties) that support different playstyles.

 References to Christianity